-Sea fog can carry microbes and pathogens miles inland
+Maine sea fog can carry airborne pathogens, scientists find

 Dueker will continue his research, and continue to look at how climate change may affect the frequency of fog and shift where the fog forms.

-“Obviously the fog doesn’t make a lot of people sick or Maine wouldn’t be such an amazing place,” he said.
+“Obviously, the fog doesn’t make a lot of people sick or Maine wouldn’t be such an amazing place,” he said.
 “Fog is a very atmospheric construct.
 It’s really important and beautiful, and I don’t want anyone to be scared of the fog.
 But what we did find was that what is in the water can end up in the fog, and that makes it even more clear how important it is to keep our water clean … we know how, we are just sometimes lacking the political and personal will, and sometimes lacking funding.”

 Follow the Bangor Daily News on Facebook for the latest Maine news.